 The Conduct Board shall meet in closed session to deliberate and reach a decision.
 Deliberations shall remain confidential.

-Determination of responsibility shall be made on the basis of the preponderance of the evidence that the accused student violated College policy.
-In group hearings individual determinations of responsibility will be made regarding each of the accused students.
+Determination of responsibility shall be made on the basis of the preponderance of the evidence that the respondent violated College policy.
+In group hearings individual determinations of responsibility will be made regarding each of the respondents.
 In a hearing of the Conduct Board, a majority vote determines the outcome.
 The Chair votes only in the event of a tie.

 When there is a finding of responsibility in a Conduct Board hearing, the Dean of Students or designee shall provide any information about past violations by the student to be sanctioned or about sanctions assessed against others in similar cases.
 In group hearings sanctions for each student will be based upon the individual findings of responsibility and prior conduct history.

-The Conduct Board shall notify the accused student in writing of the decision and of any sanctions.
-Victims will also be notified of the outcome of the case and of any sanctions that are related to their complaint.
-If the alleged victim is deceased as a result of the crime or offense, Cornell College will provide the results of the disciplinary hearing to the victim’s next of kin, if so requested.The Conduct Board shall also notify the Dean of Students.
+The Conduct Board shall notify the respondent in writing of the decision and of any sanctions.
+Complainants will also be notified of the outcome of the case and of any sanctions that are related to their complaint.
+If the complainant is deceased as a result of the crime or offense, Cornell College will provide the results of the disciplinary hearing to the complainant's next of kin, if so requested.The Conduct Board shall also notify the Dean of Students.